 I confess, The Wanderers is not an easy read.
 It is not a pick up/put down snack-y sort of story.
 And if you’re looking for a reboot of The Martian, as the promo suggests, I think you’ll be disappointed.
 But stick with it and this tightly crafted exploration of what it means to be human will stay with you long after you have turned the last page.

-You Are Here: An Owners Manual for Dangerous Minds by Jenny Lawson
+You Are Here: An Owners Manual for Dangerous Minds

 Jenny Lawson – AKA Bloggess – is a laugh-out-loud humour writer known for talking forthrightly about her struggle with depression and mental illness.

 Lawson doodles when she’s anxious – she’s used drawing as a coping mechanism since she was a kid.
 So You Are Here is part humour, part affirmation posters (the illustrations are on perforated pages), part self-help, part colouring book – and one hundred percent engaging.

 Some of her poster prompts are a little too trite for me – “Sometimes people come into your life to teach you not to become them” – but her intricate illustrations are remarkable and her advice is sharp, funny and always on point.

 “If you’re not certain if you’re dealing with a demon, sprinkle a circle of salt around it as a barrier.
 It’s possible that it isn’t a demon and it’s just an asshole, but either way they’ll probably leave.
 People hate it when you keep aggressively salting them.”

 There’s some quirky but certain logic there, dontcha think?